brerickner/0x0B-unity-vr_room/README.md

 #  Bre-R Escape Room:fist:
 ## Disclaimer:
-This #VR application was developed with an intent to meet specific requirements set forth in the software engineering AR/VR specialization curriculum I'm currently undertaking, with this project spanning an 11-day window.
-That being said, no further maintenance or updates are to be expected.
+This #VR application was developed with an intent to meet specific requirements set forth in the software engineering AR/VR specialization curriculum.
+This project spanned an 11-day window.
+That being said, all requirements for the project were met but no further maintenance or updates are to be expected.

 ## THE BRE-R ESCAPE ROOM EXPERIENCE
   - Explore the room for interactable objects and maybe you'll be lucky enough to interact with the right combination to unlock the door to a whole new room with new surprises and ultimately uncover the logo to ToastBrush Enterprises to win the whole #shebang!!